Batunacun2020/XGBoost-SHAP-values/README.md

 ## Open black box model-SHAP values
 SHAP (SHapley Additive exPlanations) is a novel approach to improve our understanding of the complexity of predictive model results and to explore relationships between individual variables for the predicted case (Lundberg and Lee, 2017).

-SHAP values as a statistical method use used in this project to sort the driver’s effects, and break down the prediction into individual feature impacts.
+SHAP values in this project to break down the prediction into individual feature impacts, and rank the drivers' effects.
+The following figure is the decomposed SHAP values for the individual prediction of an example pixel.
+Disdens was the dominant dirver for grassland degradation at this pixel.

 This example software is part of my research work in Germany at Zalf Müncheberg and is aimed at stimulating the study of the methodology of machine learning.
 <p align="center">